About the Kenilworth Circle

 Although we are not primarily a fund raising association, we do support good causes.
 Each year the President of the Circle nominates a charity and most monies that we raise during that year are channeled to that charity.

-Many members choose to make regular donations to our Bursary fund (which aims to help young Catholics to discover themselves while helping other people) and to our Benevolent fund which supports brothers in need.
+Many members choose to make regular donations to our Bursary fund (which aims to help young Catholics to discover themselves while helping others) and to our Benevolent fund which supports brothers in need.